matn7/AlgorithmsNotes/src/udemy/bigonotation/README.md

 **Quick sort characteristics**

 - Quick sort uses divide and conquer to create smaller problems which are easier to tackle.
-- Just as in the case of other divide and conquer algorithms the complexity has to be derived.
+- Just as in the case of problems.other divide and conquer algorithms the complexity has to be derived.
 - The avarage case complexity of quick sort is `O(nlog(n))`.
 - It takes `O(n)` extra space when we use arrays (all the smaller lists we create in the divide phase).
 - **Not a stable sort** - does not resolve the relative order of equal elements.